-Before you do anything different, unusual, or out-of-the-box, make sure you proceed only on good advice from trusted sources.
+Before you do anything different, unusual, or out-of-the-box, make sure you proceed only with good advice from trusted sources.

-If your tax situation is anything more complicated than a W-2, interest and dividend income, and maybe itemizing your deductions, you need to engage the services of a tax professional.
+If your tax situation is anything more complicated than a W-2, interest, and dividend income, and maybe itemizing your deductions, you may need to engage the services of a tax professional.
 This is even truer if you own rental real estate or your own business.

 Yes, there are a lot of tax-preparation software packages out there, but there’s another time-honored saying you need to be cognizant of: Garbage in, garbage out, or GIGO.
 This term actually originated in the computer field to describe unexpected outcomes that were the result of incorrect input.
 That’s exactly what can happen when preparing your income tax return, even when using the best tax software.

-The advantage to having a tax professional on your side, particularly a CPA, is he or she prepares income taxes for a living.
+The advantage of having a tax professional on your side, particularly a CPA, is they prepare income taxes for a living.
 So it's highly likely they know the updates on the changing laws and can recommend moves for you to make based on your specific situation.
-As well, CPAs usually have an established review practice designed specifically to catch errors.
+CPAs usually have an established review practice as well designed specifically to catch errors.
 You’ll need to have this working for you if your return is fairly complicated.

 Sooner or later you will come up against a tax gray area where you will have questions that need to be answered.
 Many such tax issues are hardly the place for DIY.
 You should have a tax professional to discuss such matters with, so you avoid creating problems in the first place.

 Pay Attention to Tax Changes and Make Adjustments